-The proximity of the lake makes Bohinjska Bistrica an attractive option for the visitors.
+The proximity of the lake makes Bohinjska Bistrica an attractive option for visitors.
 The many outdoor companies operating here can help you find the best outdoor activities, and they can also provide you with all kinds of gear.
-They do guided-tours and courses, like rafting and canyoning.
+They do tours and courses, like rafting and canyoning.

 #4 Ribcev Laz

 This small town lies directly on the eastern shore of Lake Bohinj.
 It is also one of the stops on the hiking trail around the lake.
 It serves as the other center of accommodations alongside Bohinjska Bistrica.